What happens to a life insurance policy when someone dies?

 There are exceptions, though.
 If their life insurance was for whole of life and not for a specific period of time, it’s possible they no longer needed to make regular payments, but the policy was still active.

-So, say they had over 50 life insurance with us.
-This is lifelong cover and, once someone is 90, or when they’ve paid premiums for 30 years, no more payments are needed – but the payout is guaranteed, whenever a valid claim is made.
+If they had over 50 life insurance with Aviva, this is lifelong cover and, once someone is 90, or when they’ve paid premiums for 30 years, no more payments are needed.
+The payout is guaranteed, whenever a valid claim is made.

 This is where you’d need to look for policy information or documents they might have filed away.
 If they had a financial adviser, or an accountant, you can ask them if they have a record of any life insurance policies.